usnavy/Navy-Design-Guide/image-scheme.md

 ### General Practice

 #### Imagery
-All images must be top-aligned in accordance to the image scheme type within its specific container or content type element.
+All images must be top-aligned or center-aligned in accordance to the image scheme type and visual composition of the imagery.
+Within its specific container or content type element it must be harmonous and clear.

 <hr>